rishirdua/til/javascript/prototypingCharacterClasses.md

 };
 ```

-So I've added the main functionality of leveling up our character, as well the ability to add on  attributes to an inventory, weapons list, or character attributes; should the user decide to add those optional values later.
+So I've added the main functionality of leveling up our character, as well the ability to add on items to an inventory, weapons list, or character attributes; should the user decide to add those optional values later.

 Running a quick check, passing in & leveling up my sorcerer, Mordai: